pmuens/time-lock-puzzle/README.md

 The [second implementation](https://pmuens.github.io/time-lock-puzzle/lhtlp.html) is the Linearly Homomorphic Time Lock Puzzle construction that was introduced by Malavolta et al. in "[Homomorphic Time-Lock Puzzles and Applications](https://eprint.iacr.org/2019/635.pdf)".
 This scheme is special in that it allows for the combination of multiple puzzles into one puzzle which, once solved, reveals the sum of the individual puzzles that were combined.

+Note that the code was written for educational purposes only.
+The project **wasn't audited** and shouldn't be used in production.

 ## Setup

 1. `git clone <url>`